Geography of toll roads: Morocco

 Morocco has an extensive system of toll roads or Autoroutes.
-These were for the most part recently built, and from Casablanca connect all of Moroccos major cities such as Marrakech, Rabat, and Tangier.
+These were for the most part recently built, and from Casablanca connect all of Moroccos major cities such as Marrakesh, Rabat, and Tangier.
 Operator Autoroutes Du Maroc runs the network on a pay-per-use basis, with toll stations placed along its length.
 Goal is completing a north–south and an east–west link crossing the country.
 Both axis will be important sections of the Pan-African main links.

 South Africa

 In South Africa, some of the National routes have sections that are toll roads (with physical tollgates), namely the N1, N2, N3, N4 & N17.
 All toll roads are run by the South African National Roads Agency Limited (SANRAL), with the exception of a few roads.
 The section of the N4 west of Pretoria is managed by Bakwena, under license from SANRAL while the section of the N4 east of Pretoria is managed by Trans-Africa Concessions, under license from SANRAL.
 The section of the N3 between Cedara and Heidelberg is run by the N3 Toll Concession, under license from SANRAL.